darinbl-pritchard45/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 This means staying up-to-date with the latest programming languages, tools, and frameworks.
 It also means being open to new ideas and approaches, as well as being willing to ask for help and share knowledge with others.

 To be successful in the world or programming, it is essential to have a solid foundation in core concepts, such as data structures, algorithms, computer architecture, operating systems, etc. These concepts will serve as a foundation for your growth and development as an experienced programmer.
 Additionally, learning how to solve problems and think critically will help you adapt and thrive in any environment.

+# 2024-01-31
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to the importance of writing clean, maintainable code that can be easily understood and extended by others.
+Always strive for simplicity in design and implementation, as complex solutions often lead to bugs, maintenance nightmares, and hinder scalability.
+Remember, you're not just coding for today but also for the future.
+The best code is the one that does its job effectively with a minimum of complexity."